 For many, the main draw of Florida is the climate.
 Especially for those who are accustomed to the frigid northeast, the sun-drenched and balmy Florida weather is a welcome transition.
 However, the weather in Florida is not always quite so hospitable.
 In the summer, the heat in Florida can become quite severe.
 Thus, if you prioritize spending a lot of time outdoors year-round, there may be better fitting choices than Florida.
 Another obstacle to Florida’s climate is the hurricane season.
 Generally, at least one hurricane will impact Florida every year.
 Luckily, the effects of these storms are primarily in the coastal regions.
 Thus, selecting a home slightly inland reduces the risk greatly.

-The infrastructure of Florida makes it an extremely well-suited location for retirees.
+The infrastructure of Florida makes it an extremely well-suited location for seniors.
 Because of the large percentage of retired individuals that live in Florida, the medical industry has swelled to accommodate the demand.
 This means that regardless of where in Florida you live, there will likely be convenient and affordable access to any facet of healthcare you may need.

 Aside from the ample sunshine, one of the most-cited reasons why Florida is considered an ideal retirement destination is the seemingly endless variety of recreational activities.
 If you enjoy golfing, Florida has one of the largest concentrations of world-class golf courses in the world.
 If amusement parks are more your speed, then there are few better cities than Orlando.
 Even if your idea of a perfect day is simply relaxing on the beach with a cool drink, Florida has you covered in spades.